RAJA-072/waste_classification/README.md

 # Garbage Classification Project

 ## Project Overview
 This project aims to classify different types of garbage using machine learning techniques.
-It involves data loading, visualization, feature selection, and the implementation of classification models.
+It involves data loading, visualization, feature selection, and the implementation of classification models

 ## Dataset
 **Dataset:** [https://www.kaggle.com/datasets/mainbt/garbage-dataset-1]